mlinxfeld/terraform-oci-fk-function/training/lesson5_two_functions_api_gateway_ons/README.md

 ## LESSON 5 - Two Functions, API Gateway and ONS

-In this fourth lesson, we will delve into creating an advanced event-driven architecture with two functions, `fninititor` and `fncollector`, both residing in a private subnet.
+In this fifth lesson, we will delve into creating an advanced event-driven architecture with two functions, `fninititor` and `fncollector`, both residing in a private subnet.
 This architecture demonstrates how to efficiently manage asynchronous processes and enhance scalability.

 The first function, `fninititor`, will be exposed to the public Internet via an API Gateway.
 This means you will invoke `fninititor` using an endpoint provided by the API Gateway, ensuring secure and controlled access.
 Each invocation of `fninititor` will send a message to the OCI Notification Service (ONS), leveraging the capabilities of ONS to handle notifications efficiently.